 Installing Expansion Cards

-Proper Insertion of Expansion Cards
+Proper Installation of Expansion Cards

 Some cards may have additional connections that have to be made, such as the cable that connects a CD-ROM drive to the sound card, or a power connector for some high-powered video cards or audio break-out cards.
 See the card's documentation for detailed instructions.